spassvogel/gilles-game/docs/thoughts.md

 [ ] Maybe there can be permanent traits and mutable traits?
 Should we differentiate between the two?
 [x] Create trait enum list
 [x] Create trait definition file
-[ ] UX: Clicking on a trait opens a context info popup showing name and (possibly) lore text.
+[x] UX: Clicking on a trait opens a context info popup showing name and lore text.
     Trait name and lore text is a composed translation key. when hasEffect bool is true, show effect text
 [ ] To grind specific gear for specific adventurers (instead of min-maxing the same best gear on all chars)